Natalia Garibotto Shows Off Curvaceous Derrière In String Bikini While Sunning On The Beach

 Model Natalia Garibotto took to Instagram to show off her curvaceous booty Thursday.
-She uploaded a series of photos that featured her rocking a string bikini while she spent some time on the beach.
+She uploaded a series of photos that featured her rocking a string bikini while she spent some time at the beach.

 Natalia’s bikini was white and covered with pink and orange irregular spots.
-The top had classic triangle-style cups with straps that wrapped around her neck. the bottoms were tiny with thin straps pulled high on her hips.
+The top had classic triangle-style cups with straps that wrapped around her neck.
+The bottoms were tiny, with thin straps pulled high on her hips.

-For accessories, she went with layered necklaces, bangle bracelet and a ring on her middle finger.
+The model wore her wavy hair down.
+For accessories, she went with layered necklaces, some bangle bracelets and a ring on her middle finger.

-The post was a hit with more than 50,000 of her followers hitting the heart button within an hour of going love.
+The post was a hit, with more than 50,000 of her followers hitting the heart button in an hour.

 Her admiring fans were quick to give the update some love.

-“Looking like a sexy beach bunny,” one Instagram user commented.
+“Looking like a sexy beach bunny,” one user wrote.

-“Best body on IG,” wrote a second admirer, adding a hands up emoji.
+“Best body on IG,” claimed a second admirer, adding a hands up emoji to their words.

 “[Y]ou are very beautiful every time I see your photos you are more beautiful than ever,” gushed a third follower.

-“You look beautiful,” added a fourth fan with several heart-eye smiley face emoji.
+“You look beautiful,” a fourth fan agreed, including several heart-eye smiley face emoji with their message.

 The update consisted of not one, but six sizzling snaps that caught Natalia striking several different poses on the beach.

 Natalia gave her followers a nice view of her backside in the first frame.
 The camera caught her from a side angle as she knelt on the sand.
-She held her hands in the air and lashed peace signs while sticking out her tongue.
+She held her hands in the air and flashed peace signs while sticking out her tongue.
 The pose made her booty a focal point.

 In the second picture, Natalia faced the lens while she knelt on the sand.
 She held her hands near the straps on her swimsuit top while she gazed at the camera.
 The stance showed off her ample chest, toned thighs and hourglass shape.